Questions about the University of Bridgeport

 Associate’s or Bachelor’s of Science in Dental Hygiene.

-Master of Science in Education (M.S.) and Doctorate of Education in Educational Leadership (Ed.D.)
+MS in Education and Doctorate of Education in Educational Leadership (EdD)

 - If post-secondary (college/university) academic studies were done outside the U.S., a course-by-course evaluation of all academic work will be required.
 Please contact an accredited academic evaluating service such as World Educational Services (WES).
-For more information please visit (www.wes.org).
-Please note: this evaluation is ONLY required for students interested in pursuing a Master's or Ed.
-D degree in Education.
+For more information please visit www.wes.org.

-- The program in Educational Leadership (Ed.D.) requires test results from the Graduate Record Examination (GRE) and the Miller Analogies Test (MAT).
+- The doctoral program in Educational Leadership (EdD) requires TOEFL of 80 (IBT) or IELTS 6.5, and the GRE or MAT (Miller Analogies Test).
 For more information on GRE, you may visit www.ets.org.
 For information on the MAT, please visit www.tpcweb.com.

 Master of Science in Human Nutrition (M.S.)

-- Students should complete the above-mentioned prerequisites at a recognized university/college in their home country.
+- Students should complete the above-mentioned prerequisites online through the University of Bridgeport or at a recognized university/college in their home country.

 - A 250-500 word personal statement specifically discussing why you would like to join the Human nutrition Program at the University of Bridgeport is required.
-We will NOT review applications with personal statements that do not meet this criterion.
+Applications submitted without a personal statement will NOT be reviewed.

 - Your academic records and your acceptance letter from UB.

-Once you obtain your visa, you MUST send us a tuition deposit so we can secure a place for you at UB.
-Please see question 4 below.
+Once you obtain your visa, you are required to submit a $200.00 tuition deposit to a place for you at UB.
+For payment information, please see question 4 below.

 - Will I be able to get a job upon arriving to UB?
-It is very difficult for a new first semester international student to get a job upon arriving at UB.
-There are a limited number of jobs available on campus.
-It is therefore unrealistic to expect to work during your first semester.
-However, the chances of getting an on-campus job do improve AFTER you complete your first semester at UB.
-Many of our international students have been successful in getting jobs during their second and third semesters at UB.
-The University of Bridgeport attempts to accommodate as many international students as possible.
-However, we cannot guarantee any student a job prior to his/her arrival to campus.
+It is unlikely a new international student will obtain an on-campus job during the first semester of academic studies.
+Jobs are competitive and an interview is required.
+Chances improve after the first semester.
+We cannot guarantee any student a job prior to his/her arrival to campus.
 An on-campus job can help with the student's personal expenses (pocket money), but these funds are not sufficient to finance tuition costs.
-Students should NOT come to UB without a plan as to how they will pay for their first full year of education.
-Please note that international students may not work more than 20 hours a week on-campus.
+Students should not come to UB without a plan as to how they will pay the full cost of their education.
+Students may work on campus up to 15 hours a week.

-Please include your full name and University ID number with ALL deposit payments.
+Please include your full name and University ID number when making deposit payments.

 Academic Questions for Accepted Students